Outdoor Fun

 Garner State Park

 Garner State Park is a long-time favorite for Texas leaf peepers.
-Next to the pristine Frio River, Garner State Park offers historic cabins and cypress trees.
+Next to the pristine Frio River, It offers historic cabins and cypress trees.
+This is one of the Top Places to find Fall Color in Texas.

 Located 10 miles north of Concan, Texas, at 234 RR 1050.
 Admission is $8 for adults and kids 12 and under get in free.